Wanted on Voyage

 Wanted on Voyage is the debut studio album by British singer-songwriter George Ezra.
-It was released on 30 June 2014.
-It released in the United States on 27 January 2015.
+It was released through Columbia Records on 30 June 2014 in the United Kingdom and on 27 January 2015 in the United States.
 It was produced by Cam Blackwood at Voltaire Road Studios, Clapham, London and mixed by Cenzo Townsend at Decoy Studios, Suffolk.
 The album includes the singles "Did You Hear the Rain?", "Budapest", "Cassy O'", "Blame It on Me", "Listen to the Man" and "Barcelona".
 The album was inspired by a trip Ezra took around Europe in May and June 2013.

 The album received positive reviews from music critics.
 It debuted at number 3 on the UK Albums Chart, before climbing to number 1 in October 2014, four months after its release.
 It spent a total of four weeks at number one and was the third best-selling album of 2014 in the UK.

 Background

 Ezra started out by uploading videos to YouTube of himself performing self-penned songs, before catching the attention of Columbia Records in 2012, when he was 18.
 He then proceeded signed a record deal with Columbia and released his debut EP Did You Hear the Rain? in November 2013.
 Ezra's EP was inspired by a trip around Europe in mid-2013.
 He told American Songwriter, "For my EP and album, I took a train journey around Europe for a month.
 I was just writing down everything I was seeing and all the people I was meeting.
 When I got home, I took the words I had written and made songs out of them.
 I've got some friends who say, 'I'm going to sit down and write 3 songs today,' and then they sit down and write 3 songs.
 I can't do that.
 I can't just write a song.
 I needed to take that trip and it helped a lot."
 Wanted on Voyage was recorded between early November 2013 and mid January 2014 at producer Cam Blackwood's Voltaire Road Studios in Clapham, South London.

 The album's title is a reference to the sticker used on the suitcase of Paddington Bear, who was Ezra's hero when he was a child.
 In an interview with the London Evening Standard, he said, "I thought it sounded good.
 I looked into it and it turns out that back in the day if you were travelling overseas by boat, you would write 'wanted on voyage' on your hand luggage, and that was what you wanted with you for the journey, while everything went on cargo.
 I wrote most of the album while I was travelling around Europe so it just became the obvious title."